There are a lot of amazing things to do in Lisbon. Is Belém worth visiting? It’s the most popular Lisbon day trip for a lot of reasons!

 The primary sites are Jerónimos Monastery, Belém Tower, and Monument of the Discoveries.
 These can be done in a half-day Lisbon day trip, or there are many other places to visit as well.

 Belém grew in importance and became a symbol of Portuguese expansionism in the Age of Discovery as it is where Portuguese explorers set off on their voyages.
-You can step back in time to when Vasco da Gama sailed to India, Pedro Alvares Cabral sailed to Brazil, and Ferdinand Magellan sailed around the globe.
+It was an exhilarating time.

 Travel from Lisbon to Belém

 It’s an easy trip to visit Belém by public transportation, and it takes around 20 minutes from the center of Lisbon.
 There are several ways to travel from Lisbon to Belém, including going by tram, bus, train (Cascais train), and cab or Uber.